Nipple-areola complex reconstruction

 A padded covering secured to the surrounding skin with sutures called a bolster will be kept 4 to 7 days on the treated areola.
 The areas where skin was removed from do not need any specific aftercare.
 It should be noted that a reconstructed areola will never present the same sensitivity as the previous areola.

-After removal of the bandage, daily showers are permitted and new garments can be done at home by the patient using paraffin tulles.
+After removal of the bandage, daily showers are permitted and new dressings can be done at home by the patient using paraffin tulles.
 The definitive result (color and texture) will become apparent after about 6 months.

 The reconstruction of the nipple-areolar complex is often performed at the same time as the symmetrization of the contra lateral breast (breast ptosis, breast reduction, implant) when this procedure is carried out.